preislerdesign/english-for-designers/01-character-description/index.md

 - - -

-*O*, Samuel Preisler, drawing in Illustrator 2021
+Samuel Preisler, drawing in Illustrator 2021